Duxbury's Integrated Preschool

 Starting Dates- The preschool will typically start on a similar schedule as the rest of the Chandler Elementary School, and will end towards the middle of June.
 Prior to the start of school in September, families will be invited to a Welcome Day to visit their child’s classroom, meet their teacher, and meet new friends.

 Session Information- All of our integrated preschool classrooms run for a two and a half hour day, with both morning and afternoon sessions.
 Each year, the program structure is modified based upon the needs of the children serviced.
-For the 2019-2020 school year, we will have both 2 day (M&W, T&TH) and 4 day (M-TH) programs.
+For the 2020-2021 school year, we will have both 2 day (M&TH, T&TF) and 4 day (M,T,TH,F) programs.
 Our classrooms are mixed age groupings, with three and four year old students participating.

 Typically-developing peers pay the following tuition for the 2019-2020 year: